alexander02468/actatools/docs/acta-records user guide.md

 From a study point of view, digests are used to detect changes in files.
 This can be input, results, or even the scripts themselves.
 Once the file is hashed and the digest is recorded, any changes to those files are easily detected.
 Having a digest of a file allows for the following scenarios:

 1. Changes in a file are trivially detected.
 Any change to the file (intentional or not) is easily discovered by comparing the digest on record against a newly computed digest against the file.
 2. Renamed files can be correctly matched against hashes.
-So if a file is accidentally (or intentionally but forgotten) renamed, this can be detected by comparing the digest of an unknown file against all the digests of the old files.
+If a file is accidentally (or intentionally but forgotten) renamed, this can be detected by comparing the digest of an unknown file against all the digests of the old files.
 3. Digests for the files can be compared across filesystems and architectures.
 The hashing algorithms (e.g. BLAKE3 or SHA-256) are all based solely on the bytes of the file and has nothing to do with the way it is stored (e.g. metadata).
 Therefore, a file on a completely different system can be checked with the hash values against an original digest.

 If the digest is also cryptographically signed, that means that a 3rd party injects their own hash-like function to create another value -- the fingerprint.
 This is to prevent malicious tampering of the files -- without it, a malicious actor can change the files and then just re-do the hash and create a new digest.
 Once the digest is signed, it is "sealed" and tampering can be detected.
 This is common in evidence bundles -- once the evidence is created for regulatory or archival purposes, it can be sealed and any tampering with those files would be immediately evident.